MultiSafepay/docs/content/payments/methods/banks/trustly/payment-flow.md

 {{< /mermaid >}}
 &nbsp;
-**Redirect flow**: The customer is redirected first to a [MultiSafepay payment page](/payment-pages/) to select their country and bank, and then to their online banking environment.
+**Redirect flow**: The customer is redirected first to a [payment page](/payment-pages/) to select their country and bank, and then to their online banking environment.

 ## Payment statuses